Navidtor/Smart_University_Platform_new/docs/api-overview.md

   {
     "username": "alice",
     "password": "StrongPassword123",
-    "tenantId": "engineering",
+    "tenantId": "engineering"
-    "role": "STUDENT"
   }
   ```

-  - `role` is optional; defaults to `STUDENT` if omitted.
+  - Roles are assigned server-side.
+New users register without a role field and default to `STUDENT`; elevated roles must be granted by an administrator.

 - **Responses**:
   - `201 Created`: